Phasor/eth-og-client/avoiding_common_attacks.md

 ## Integer Under/Over Flow (SWC 101)

 I am avoiding integer over and underflow by checking the bounds of the integer entered by the user in the mint() function e.g. require(_mintAmount > 0).

+## Specific Pragma Solidity Number

+I am using a specific solidity version to reduce security vulnerabilities.